AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 Will be reported as covered as soon as it is reached, even if the expression evaluation never really terminates.

-Note that if no executable for a given unit can be found in any of the executables submitted to gnatcov, then all statements in the unit will be conservatively reported as not covered.
+Note that if no executable code for a given unit can be found in any of the executables submitted to gnatcov, then all statements in the unit will be conservatively reported as not covered.
 This ensures that if tests for an entire unit have been omitted from a test campaign, a violation